 Located just north of Napa, this California state park has a beautiful campground for RV sites and tent campers.
 There are no hookups, but a dump station and water fill area are available.
 Yurts and cabins are also available for rent.
 In addition, there are over ten miles of hikeable trails, complete with coastal redwoods, Douglas fir trees, and a variety of wildlife.
 This is the perfect place to stay for those who are looking to visit wineries and experience nature.

 8. Julietta Winery (Clarksburg, CA)

 Julietta Winery is a fabulous overnight stop just outside of Sacramento.
 Different events throughout the year showcase live music and food at this beautiful Harvest Host location.
 There is also a tasting room with a variety of delicious wines produced on-site.
-The hosts are friendly and the setting is scenic, making this a perfect overnight stop for Harvest Host members.
+To top it all off, the hosts are friendly, and the setting is scenic, making this a perfect overnight stop for Harvest Host members.

 In the past decade, the RV industry has grown like never before.
 From lush forests to rocky coastlines to soaring mountains, California truly has it all.
 Because of its diverse and plentiful landscapes, the state of California is one of the most popular RVing states in the US.
 On your next RV trip to California, consider a stay at one of these lovely places for a wine country experience you are sure to never forget.

 Harvest Hosts is a unique membership club that offers overnight accommodations for self-contained RVs at 700+ locations across North America.
 These include farms, wineries, museums, breweries, distilleries, and other exciting attractions.
 For the $99 price of a yearly membership, members have access to all of these locations for free overnight stays, in exchange for supporting the local business.
 Join Harvest Hosts today to begin creating fun memories at diverse locations all over the US!

 Learn More About Harvest Hosts